You can feel confident your super is in safe hands,regardless of where you work.

 You might not realise you can stay on as a QSuper member, even if you’re starting a new job.

-Fill out a Choose QSuper as Your Super Fund form or download a pre-populated version from Member Online to save time.
+Complete a Choose QSuper as Your Super Fund form or download a pre-populated version from Member Online to save time.

 Once it’s all sorted your new employer will pay your super contributions into your QSuper account.